 Several free-text entries stressed that significant increases in the level of CEO pay are difficult.

-Many directors believe that large pay increases risk controversy, unless justified by a visible change to the size or complexity of the firm.
+Many directors believe that they risk controversy, unless justified by a visible change to the size or complexity of the firm.
 One explained that "It is pretty much impossible to increase the target pay of an incumbent CEO in the UK.
 It might be possible with a large acquisition that changes the scale and complexity substantially"; another stated "substantial increases would only come if the job gets markedly bigger/more complex."

-In the same vein, and consistent with the free-text responses accompanying Table 5, several free-text entries argued that it is difficult to increase CEO pay significantly faster than overall workforce pay.
-This suggests that fairness concerns also matter for directors and investors.
-Their perceived cost of compensation may be w + g(w, Y) where g is a function and Y is a vector of reference points (different from X), such as worker pay, CEO pay in peer firms, or last year's pay.
-These fairness concerns may arise either because directors and investors are concerned about fairness themselves, or believe that other stakeholders are, such as employees, customers, and - for investors - their clients.
+In the same vein, and consistent with the free-text responses accompanying Table 6, several freetext entries argued that it is difficult to increase CEO pay much faster than overall workforce pay.
+This suggests that fairness also matters for directors and investors, either because they themselves believe that a disproportionate increase would be unfair, or because employees or external stakeholders would view it as unfair and respondents want to avoid controversy.
+Thus, their perceived cost of compensation may be w + g(w, Y) where g is a function and Y is a vector of reference points (different from X), such as worker pay, CEO pay in peer firms, or last year's pay.
+Consistent with this, Pan et al. (2022) show that equity markets reacted negatively to the first-time disclosure of high pay ratios by US firms.